 Caraway seeds may not be as widely recognized when compared to kitchen staples like cinnamon and nutmeg, but they do show up in a lot of classic recipes.
-Consider the fact that you need caraway seeds to make good rye bread and sauerkraut; also pumpernickel wouldn’t be the same without them.
 You can use this spice in many other dishes since its flavors can stand in for others that provide a similar mild licorice note.
 Caraway seeds are great additions to traditional savory and sweet preparations from Europe, but only if you use them correctly.
-Below are some important rules for using caraway seeds.
+Below are some important rules for cooking with caraway seeds.

 Do toast caraway seeds before adding them to food.